 Alignment refers to the position of the teeth in relation to each other.
 Bite refers to how well your top and bottom teeth fit together when you bite down and chew your food.
-Common bite dysfunctions include overbite, under bite, cross bite and open bite.
+Common bite dysfunctions include overbite, underbite, crossbite, and open bite.
 If you suffer from any of these problems, it can lead to improper function of the temporomandibular joint (TMJ) when you open and close your jaw.

 The way your teeth fit together can also affect your breathing.
 Since the position of your jaw can affect your airway at night, orthodontic intervention and TMJ treatment may be able to treat or prevent patients from developing obstructive sleep apnea.

-For adults and older teens without bite issues, Invisalign® may be a preferable method of straightening the teeth.
-Invisalign is not ideal for patients with severe malocclusion or bite issues, but can improve your overall oral health and aesthetics without the limitations of conventional braces.
+For adults and older teens without bite issues, Invisalign® may be a preferable method of straightening teeth.
+Invisalign is not ideal for patients with severe malocclusion or bite issues, but it can improve your overall oral health and aesthetics without the limitations of conventional braces.

 Traditional braces are always a reliable solution for more severe cases of misaligned or crowded teeth that also include bite issues.
 It will be more annoying to use than other solutions, but the results are completely worth it as it gives you straight teeth and a healthy and beautiful smile.